acneyouth1996/acneyouth1996.github.io/_posts/2019-10-01-Neural-ODES.md

 \mathbf{a}(t)=\frac{d L}{d \mathbf{z}(t)}
 $$

-which is equivalent to gradient of the loss with respect to the hidden states in normal BP.
+The adjoint state is the gradient with respect to the hidden state at a specified time $$t$$

 the dynamic of adjoint could be depicted by another ODE which is :